Chatanga/DuneImmorality/README.md

 __All__

 - Reduce / dilute the setup load?
-- Thick trash to avoid bugs.
+- Thick trash to workaround TTS bug.
-- Fixed snappoints Y coordinate.

 __6P__